This article will talk about the most popular PaaS platforms available to host your modern application.

 AWS Elastic Beanstalk

 AWS Elastic Beanstalk lets you deploy your application, which you might have developed with programming languages like Java, .NET, PHP, Node.js, and many others on familiar servers such as Apache, Nginx, Tomcat.
-On elastic beanstalk, developers have to upload their application.
+On elastic beanstalk, developers have to upload their applications.

 Features like load balancing, auto-scaling, application health monitoring are all handled automatically by AWS.